broadinstitute/adapt/README.md

 Note that, when the objective is to maximize activity, this requires a predictive model of activity and thus `--predict-activity-model-path` (described below) must be specified.

-## Common options

-Below is a summary of some common arguments to [`design.py`](./bin/design.py):

-* `-gl GUIDE_LENGTH`: Design guides to be GUIDE_LENGTH nt long.
+### Objective: minimizing complexity

+Setting `--obj minimize-guides` tells ADAPT to minimize the number of guides in an assay subject to constraints on coverage of the input taxon's genomic diversity.
+With this objective, the following arguments to [`design.py`](./bin/design.py) are relevant:

+* `-gm MISMATCHES`: Tolerate up to MISMATCHES mismatches when determining whether a guide hybridizes to a sequence.
+(Default: 0.)
+* `-gp COVER_FRAC`: Design guides such that at least a fraction COVER_FRAC of the genomes are hit by the guides.
-(Default: 28.)
+(Default: 1.0.)
+* `--cover-by-year-decay YEAR_TSV MIN_YEAR_WITH_COVG DECAY`: Group input sequences by year and set a separate desired COVER_FRAC for each year.
+See `design.py [SEARCH-TYPE] [INPUT-TYPE] --help` for details on this argument.
+Note that when INPUT-TYPE is `auto-from-{file,args}`, this argument does not accept YEAR_TSV.
+* `--predict-activity-thres THRES_C THRES_R`: Thresholds for determining whether a guide-target pair is active and highly active.
+THRES_C is a decision threshold on the output of the classifier (in \[0,1\]); predictions above this threshold are decided to be active.
+Higher values have higher precision and less recall.
+THRES_R is a decision threshold on the output of the regression model (at least 0); predictions above this threshold are decided to be highly active.
+Higher values limit the number of pairs determined to be highly active.
-* `--predict-activity-model-path MODEL_C MODEL_R`: Predict activity of guide-target pairs and only count guides as detecting a target if they are predicted to be highly active against it.
+When this argument is set, to count as detecting a target sequence, a guide must be: (a) within MISMATCHES mismatches of the target sequences; (b) classified as active; and (c) determined to be highly active against the target sequence.
-MODEL_C is for a classification model that predicts whether a guide-target pair is active, and MODEL_R is for a regression model that predicts a measure of activity on active pairs.
-Each argument is a path to a serialized model in TensorFlow's SavedModel format.
-Example classification and regression models are in [`models/`](./models).
-(Default: not set, which does not use predicted activity as a constraint during design.)
+This argument requires also setting `--predict-activity-model-path`.
+(Default: use the default thresholds included with the model.)

+## Enforcing specificity

+ADAPT can enforce strict specificity so that designs can distinguish related taxa.

+When INPUT-TYPE is `auto-from-file`, ADAPT will automatically enforce specificity between the input taxa with a single index.
+ADAPT can also enforce specificity when designing for a single taxon with the `--specific-against-*` arguments.

+To enforce specificity, the following arguments to [`design.py`](./bin/design.py) are important:

 * `--id-m ID_M` / `--id-frac ID_FRAC`: Design guides to perform differential identification where these parameters determine specificity.
 Allow for up to ID_M mismatches when determining whether a guide hits a sequence in a taxon other than the one for which it is being designed, and decide that a guide hits a taxon if it hits at least ID_FRAC of the sequences in that taxon.
 ADAPT does not output guides that hit group/taxons other than the one for which they are being designed.
 Higher values of ID_M and lower values of ID_FRAC correspond to more specificity.
-(Default: 2 for ID_M, 0.05 for ID_FRAC.)
+(Default: 4 for ID_M, 0.01 for ID_FRAC.)
 * `--specific-against-fastas [fasta] [fasta ...]`: Design guides to be specific against the provided sequences (in FASTA format; do not need to be aligned).
 That is, the guides should not hit sequences in these FASTA files, as measured by ID_M and ID_FRAC.
 * `--specific-against-taxa SPECIFIC_TSV`: Design guides to be specific against the provided taxa.
 SPECIFIC_TSV is a path to a TSV file where each row specifies a taxonomy with two columns: (1) NCBI taxonomic ID; (2) segment label, or 'None' if unsegmented.
 That is, the guides should not hit sequences in these taxonomies, as measured by ID_M and ID_FRAC.

-* `--do-not-allow-gu-pairing`: If set, do not count G-U (wobble) base pairs between guide and target sequence as matching.
-* `--require-flanking5 REQUIRE_FLANKING5` / `--require-flanking3 REQUIRE_FLANKING3`: Require the given sequence on the 5' (REQUIRE_FLANKING5) and/or 3' (REQUIRE_FLANKING3) protospacer flanking site (PFS) for each designed guide.
-This tolerates ambiguity in the sequence (e.g., 'H' requires 'A', 'C', or 'T').
-Note that this is the 5'/3' end in the target sequence (not the spacer sequence).
+## Searching for complete targets

-When SEARCH-TYPE is `complete-targets`, ADAPT performs a brand and bound search to find a diverse collection of design options, each containing primers and guides.
+When SEARCH-TYPE is `complete-targets`, ADAPT performs a brand and bound search to find a diverse collection of design options.
+It finds the best _N_ design options for a specified _N_ Each design option represents a genomic region with primer pairs and guides between them.
+There is no set length for the region.
+The _N_ options are intended to be a diverse (non-overlapping) selection.

-Below are some additional arguments when SEARCH-TYPE is `complete-targets`.
+Below are key arguments to [`design.py`](./bin/design.py) when SEARCH-TYPE is `complete-targets`.

+* `--best-n-targets BEST_N_TARGETS`: Only compute and output the best BEST_N_TARGETS design options, where receives an objective value according to OBJ_FN_WEIGHTS.
+Note that higher values can significantly increase runtime.
+(Default: 10.)
+* `--obj-fn-weights OBJ_FN_WEIGHTS`: Coefficients to use in an objective function for each design target.
+See `design.py complete-targets [INPUT-TYPE] --help` for details.
 * `-pl PRIMER_LENGTH`: Design primers to be PRIMER_LENGTH nt long.
 (Default: 30.)
 * `-pp PRIMER_COVER_FRAC`: Same as `-gp` described above, except for the design of primers.